 One of our readers once pointed out that the recipe for Sancocho was not complete without “agrio de naranja”.

-Agrio de naranja is prepared with bitter oranges.
+Dominican Agrio de Naranja is primarily made with bitter oranges.
 Bitter oranges are the ugly stepsisters of the citrus family.
-Not only do they have a rough, ‘warty’ skin, they are also very sour, and with a touch of bitter that makes them useless for the same uses as limes and lemons.
+Not only do they have rough, thick skin (it is usually green, but also come in orange), they are also very sour and with a touch of bitter that makes them useless for the same uses as limes and oranges.
 Despite this, they are used extensively in Dominican cooking as an ingredient in meat dishes (used to scrub meat before cooking), and as the main ingredient in this recipe.

-Now, what’s with the sauce in the first picture?
-Lest you think it was my idea, I have to confess I found this served at one of our favorite traditional Dominican eateries, Parador Bonao.
-The good old homemade vinegar gets all the more potent when blended, something we can appreciate in this home of spicy food-lovers.
+Now, what's with the sauce in that picture?
+Lest you think it was my idea, I have to confess I found this served at one of our favorite traditional Dominican eateries, Típico Bonao.
+The good old homemade vinegar gets all the more potent when blended, something we can appreciate in this home of spicy food lovers.

 Yes, I am a wuss.